jaggerwang/spring-boot-in-practice/README.md

 # Spring Boot in Practice

-This project can be used as a starter for spring boot api service development, supports both rest and graphql protocol.
-It is also a reference implementation of [Clean Architecture](https://blog.jaggerwang.net/clean-architecture-in-practice/).
+This project can be used as a starter for spring boot api service development, it is also a reference implementation of [Clean Architecture](https://blog.jaggerwang.net/clean-architecture-in-practice/).
 This api service can be used as the backend api service for this flutter app [Flutter in Practice](https://github.com/jaggerwang/flutter-in-practice).
 There is also an article [Spring Boot API 服务开发指南](https://blog.jaggerwang.net/spring-boot-api-service-develop-tour/) for learning this project.

 ## Dependent frameworks and packages